Season 1, Episode 34

 Alexa Bowditch:

 Yeah.
 This kind of goes back to even answering the question of how people can expand and explore more, because I would be missed also if I left and I didn’t give you a tool or something that you could use outside of the relationship check-in.
 Those are always great.
 We actually have a PDF that we built to help guide people through a check-in.
-It’s something that they can follow, makes it a little bit easier.
+It’s something that they can follow, which makes it a little bit easier.

 A way that I would love for you to connect with me is by either Googling, Want Will Won’t List, or by going to sexandlove.co.
 A Want Will Won’t List is a tool that I would love for all of you to try out.
 It is over 300 questions asking you, do you want this thing?
 Will you do this thing for a partner if they want it?
-What you would absolute no to?
+What would you absolute no to?

 Because I think for a lot of people, they’re like, “I want more from my sex life.
-I don’t know what the more is.
-If I knew what the more was, I wouldn’t know how to get it.”
+I don’t know what more is.
+If I knew what it was, I wouldn’t know how to get it.”
 Start with something simple like a Want Will Won’t checklist.
 Print it out.
 It’s free on the website, and if you Google Want Will Won’t List, ours will come up first.

 Lorne Brown: